mehmetabak/text-match-cut-video/README.md

 This project is under continuous development.
 Here are some of the features on our roadmap:

+- **New Background Types:** New backgrounds for editing your videos.
 - **More Video Effects:**
   - Ken Burns effect
   - Glitch effect